decentraland/documentation/content/player/marketplace/marketplace.md

 ## Providing Feedback

-We’ve worked hard to ensure that the Marketplace is simple and easy to use but if you ever have questions or feedback please reach out to us using the in-app Intercom widget.
+We’ve worked hard to ensure that the Marketplace is simple and easy to use but if you ever have questions or feedback please reach out to us by clicking on the Feature Request link in the footer.

 As with all of our other tools, the Marketplace is open-source software, and [you can find the code here](https://github.com/decentraland/marketplace).
 Feel free to create an issue, or submit a pull-request!